Panama: Tourism

+In 2025, it was reported that over two million tourists visit Panama annually.
+In August 2025 alone, there were 194,422 visitors to Panama.
+This includes several hundred thousand visitors from cruise ships, for example, in 2023 around 320,000 visitors visited Panama from cruise ships.
+In 2025, the five highest countries of origin for tourists were the United States, Colombia, Venezuela, Ecuador, Brazil and Spain.

+Tourism in Panama has continued to grow.
+In 2023, Panama attracted 2.518 million visitors, bringing 5.432 billion USD into the Panama economy (a 20% growth compared to 2019).
+In 2012, 4.585 billion US dollars entered into the Panamanian economy as a result of tourism.
+This accounted for 11.34 percent of the gross national product of the country, The number of tourists who arrived that year was 2.2 million.

-Tourism in Panama has maintained its growth over the past five years due to government tax and price discounts to foreign guests and retirees.
-These economic incentives have caused Panama to be regarded as a relatively good place to retire.
+Economic incentives for migrants, retirees and others have caused Panama to be regarded as a relatively good place to retire.
 Real estate developers in Panama have increased the number of tourism destinations in the past five years because of interest in these visitor incentives.

-The number of tourists from Europe grew by 23.1 percent during the first nine months of 2008.
-According to the Tourism Authority of Panama (ATP), from January to September, 71,154 tourists from Europe entered Panama, 13,373 more than in same period the previous year.
-Most of the European tourists were Spaniards (14,820), followed by Italians (13,216), French (10,174) and British (8,833).
-There were 6997 from Germany, the most populous country in the European Union.
-Europe has become one of the key markets to promote Panama as a tourist destination.

-In 2012, 4.585 billion US dollars entered into the Panamanian economy as a result of tourism.
-This accounted for 11.34 percent of the gross national product of the country, surpassing other productive sectors.
-The number of tourists who arrived that year was 2.2 million.

 Fortifications on the Caribbean Side of Panama: Portobelo-San Lorenzo were declared a World Heritage Site by UNESCO in 1980.

 Panama enacted Law No. 80 in 2012 to promote foreign investment in tourism.
 Law 80 replaced an older Law 8 of 1994.
 Law 80 provides 100 percent exemption from income tax and real estate taxes for 15 years, duty-free imports for construction materials and equipment for five years, and a capital gains tax exemption for five years.